How much will it cost to see Cindy? What are the fees?

 With the Supplement Plan Annie & Krysta can:

-identify you as a patient of Dr Cindy de Villiers to get access to restricted practitioner-only supplements.
+identify you as a client of Cindy’s to get access to restricted practitioner-only supplements.
 For privacy reasons, Inner Strength don't have access to clinical systems and as supply of higher dose supplements are restricted by suppliers, patients without identification regrettably cannot be served

 efficiently identify which supplements you need